 Practice Tip #4: Right, Wrong, Right

 Guitar is a very tactile instrument.
-In other words you “feel” the guitar under your fingers.
-How do you know if you are doing something right?
-Many times you can tell when it feels right.
+In other words you “feel” the

 So when practicing, one technique I find very helpful is what I call the “Right, Wrong, Right” method.
 You will play something several times the right way, but then make yourself play it wrong.
 Maybe that means with your hand in a weird position, or a bad fingering pattern, but just do it wrong a couple of times.
 Then immediately notice what the “wrong” element is, and correct it and play it right several times paying special attention to the part that you just corrected.
 This will help you know when it “feels right”.
 You will find that you become very comfortable doing it right and when you do it wrong a warning goes off in your head because you have learned what “wrong” is!